chrismeas/tic-tac-toe/README.md

 # tic-tac-toe

-To run the game, run the game.py file on the command line:
+* Download or Clone the repository
+* Navgiate into the folder
+* Run game.py to play the game
 > python3 game.py